Integrated Aging Studies Databank and Repository (IASDR)

-As of May 2012 the Repository holds >135,000 cryovials of serum or plasma collected from >3100 research participants enrolled in 29 different studies.
-The Repository also has >1260 DNA samples collected from research participants.
+As of August 2017 the Repository holds >164,292 total stored cryosamples (blood >150,000; DNA >5,290, and tissue> 1,878) collected from >4,000 research participants enrolled in 46 different studies (ongoing and completed).
 The table below lists the available samples and a brief description of the participants from each of the studies.

 All samples are collected from study participants enrolled in research protocols at Wake Forest University, Wake Forest University Health Sciences, or other collaborating institutions.
 Written informed consent is obtained from each participant providing permission to have their samples stored for future, undesignated research.
 All samples are stored in labeled cryovials in -80oC freezers located in a locked room on the E floor of the Nutrition Research Building at WFUHS.
 The freezers are connected to an emergency power supply and a CO2 back-up system.

 - Only investigators (both within and outside WFUHS) with IRB-approved ancillary study proposals will be provided samples from the repository for analyses

 - Investigators who wish to use any of the samples should complete the WFU Pepper Biological Specimen Request Form and fax it, along with a copy of the IRB-approved protocol, to the Repository Coordinator, (336) 713-7059